...

 • This must have resulted in you suffering from an injury

-For example, your barber may have failed to check the safety of an electrical razor.
+For example, your barber may have failed to check the safety of an electric razor.
 If this resulted in sustaining a deep laceration and scarring on the side of your face because it was not properly secured, you may be eligible to claim.

-Contact our helpful advisors today to determine whether you are eligible to make a public liability claim for injuries caused by your barber.
+Contact our advisors today to determine whether you are eligible to make a public liability claim for injuries caused by your barber.

 Proving Your Barber Compensation Claim